Metadata Standards

 Numeric traits

-For numeric traits, OpenSea currently supports three different options, number
+For numeric traits, OpenSea supports number

+.
 Adding an optional max_value

 sets a ceiling for a numerical trait's possible values.
 It defaults to the maximum that OpenSea has seen so far on the assets on your contract.
 If you set a max_value